ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/febinrev/CVE-2021-45010-TinyFileManager-Exploit](https://github.com/febinrev/CVE-2021-45010-TinyFileManager-Exploit) :  ![starts](https://img.shields.io/github/stars/febinrev/CVE-2021-45010-TinyFileManager-Exploit.svg) ![forks](https://img.shields.io/github/forks/febinrev/CVE-2021-45010-TinyFileManager-Exploit.svg)

 ## CVE-2021-45008
- ** DISPUTED ** Plesk CMS 18.0.37 is affected by an insecure permissions vulnerability that allows privilege Escalation from user to admin rights.
-OTE: the vendor states that this is only a site-specific problem on websites of one or more Plesk users.
+ Plesk CMS 18.0.37 is affected by an insecure permissions vulnerability that allows privilege Escalation from user to admin rights.
+OTE: the vendor states that this is only a site-specific problem on websites of one or more Plesk users

 - [https://github.com/AS4mir/CVE-2021-45008](https://github.com/AS4mir/CVE-2021-45008) :  ![starts](https://img.shields.io/github/stars/AS4mir/CVE-2021-45008.svg) ![forks](https://img.shields.io/github/forks/AS4mir/CVE-2021-45008.svg)

 ## CVE-2021-45007
- ** DISPUTED ** Plesk 18.0.37 is affected by a Cross Site Request Forgery (CSRF) vulnerability that allows an attacker to insert data on the user and admin panel.
-NOTE: the vendor states that this is only a site-specific problem on websites of one or more Plesk users.
+ Plesk 18.0.37 is affected by a Cross Site Request Forgery (CSRF) vulnerability that allows an attacker to insert data on the user and admin panel.
+NOTE: the vendor states that this is only a site-specific problem on websites of one or more Plesk users

 - [https://github.com/AS4mir/CVE-2021-45007](https://github.com/AS4mir/CVE-2021-45007) :  ![starts](https://img.shields.io/github/stars/AS4mir/CVE-2021-45007.svg) ![forks](https://img.shields.io/github/forks/AS4mir/CVE-2021-45007.svg)

 ## CVE-2021-45003
- Laundry Booking Management System 1.0 (Latest) and previous versions are affected by a remote code execution (RCE) vulnerability in profile.php through the &quot;image&quot; parameter that can execute a webshell payload.
+ Laundry Booking Management System 1.0 (Latest) and previous versions are affected by a remote code execution (RCE) vulnerability in profile.php through the "image" parameter that can execute a webshell payload.